GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 integer types for values that are not register representations, and use `uintptr_t` for address arithmetic.

+Use the Core-owned `frequency_t` typedef for every hertz-valued API return, output, structure field, constant, and intermediate value.
+Do not introduce peripheral-specific aliases such as `rcc_freq_t` or `tim_frequency_t` for the same physical quantity.
+Prescaler selectors and dimensionless divider values must retain their own semantic types rather than using `frequency_t`.

 Prefer role-specific names such as `registerImage`, `positionedFieldMask`, and `fieldPosition` over shortened names such as `regImage`, `mask`, `value`, and `pos` inside shared register helpers.